christinec-dev/n8n-MCP-RAG/README.md

   - `POST /generate`: Submit a prompt and get the generated workflow JSON.
   - `POST /ui_generate`: Same as `/generate` but accepts provider/model/API key headers.

+## LangWatch Monitoring
+- When `LANGWATCH_API_KEY` is set, all RAG requests and responses are automatically logged to LangWatch.
+- Use the [LangWatch dashboard](https://app.langwatch.ai/) to monitor, analyze, and improve your RAG pipeline.

 ## Troubleshooting
 - **Model Errors**: Use a stronger model (e.g., `gpt-4o` or `claude-3-5-sonnet`) or clarify your prompt.
 - **Indexing Issues**: Ensure your Chroma token and settings are correct.
 Stop the container and rebuild if needed.
 - **Docker Problems**: Verify Docker is running and network settings are correct.
+- **LangWatch Issues**: Check your `LANGWATCH_API_KEY` and network connectivity.

 ## Security Notes
 - API keys are sent per request via headers and not stored on the server.